alik15/passman/README.md

 * the cli app when running will not show the password or the length of your password when you are typing it ( as is done in linux sudo)
 * a docker container can be downloaded which can be run and it can serve on a port on a website that does this the encryption happens on the client side
+* can also add 2FA for using the tool? maybe

 * second private key
 * different encryption for different websites or even usernames